Vija02/hope-leeds-automation/packages/upload-b2-server/README.md

 # Upload B2 Server

+> :warning: **There is no longer any instance of this running due removal of heroku free tier**

 Running tusd piping the data to our B2 backend.
 This is going to be run using Docker on heroku.

 There's a tusd binary available in this repo that's compiled from https://github.com/Vija02/tusd.
 Takes too much effort to build from there so it's included here